top of page

 THE SNYDER STRATEGY

-Head Start California retained Snyder Strategies to develop and implement grasstops and grassroots advocacy strategies to use in its advocacy efforts.
-We created an advocacy communications plan to engage Head Start California’s statewide network of grantees, more than 150 agencies that provide services to over 100,000 children and their families at more than 2,000 sites across California.
-Snyder Strategies also helped connect organizations that are also invested in strong Head Start programs, such as health care, public health, and child welfare, to the advocacy effort to ensure diverse voices were involved in the effort.
-This also demonstrated the breadth and depth of support across California, with many new organizations signing onto the effort.
+Snyder Strategies began with Head Start California’s grantees—more than 150 agencies that provide services to over 100,000 children and their families at more than 2,000 sites across California—as well as other organizations invested in strong Head Start programs, such as health care, public health, and child welfare organizations.
+Engaging this broad assembly of stakeholders in the advocacy effort ensures diverse voices stay involved in the effort while also demonstrating the breadth and depth of support across California, with many new organizations signing onto the effort.

 DON’T TAKE OUR WORD FOR IT